Equipment Supports

 Something Solid EXR equipment support

 The EXR has been derived from the reference XR rack detailed below (EXR actually stands for Economy XR).
 This equipment support features many of the revolutionary elements found in the bigger version, including the tensioned shelf supports.
-The frame uses a thinner steel skeleton but it’s still made from solid bar rather than hollow tube and is available with veneered MDF shelves rather than the more expensive Dissipating shelves found on the XR.
+The frame uses a thinner steel skeleton but it’s still made from solid bar rather than hollow tube and is available with plywood shelves rather than the more expensive Dissipating Shelves found on the XR.
 The bottom shelf can also be placed directly upon the frame when using it for less critical items, saving the cost of another tensioner.

 This rack is remarkable, as it offers real hi end performance at a very reasonable cost.
 Equipment placed upon it sounds more dynamic, unstressed and refined with improvements in timing and speed.
 It is also remarkably adept at extracting a lot more performance from budget items than you’d ever expect, and is one of the first upgrades we’d suggest for the audiophile on a budget.
 What’s more the rack can easily be upgraded as your budget and system allows.